NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 -------------------

 Clouds can result in unreasonably large disparity search ranges and a long run-time.
-A solution can be to mapproject the images (:numref:`mapproj-example`).
+It is then suggested to mapproject the images (:numref:`mapproj-example`).

 With our without mapprojection, one can reduce the computed search